zesk/build/docs/tools/pipeline.md

 for sort - -k 1.c,1 - the `c` is the 1-based character index, so 2 means skip the 1st character

-Odd you can't globally flip sort order with -r - that only works with non-keyed entries I assume
+Odd you can\'t globally flip sort order with -r - that only works with non-keyed entries I assume

 #### Usage